Camp Sewataro is “Summer as it should be!”

 - Camp is our one focus

-Over 75% of our staff return every year.
+Approximately 75% of our staff return every year.
 Many staff members have made a long term commitment to Sewataro and feel a personal dedication and enthusiasm for their summer role.
+Many began their Sewataro career as campers themselves!
 A large percentage of our staff members are experienced teachers and college students studying to be teachers; people who have chosen to devote themselves to enriching children’s lives.

 I was really amazed and impressed by the level of professionalism displayed by all of the counselors.
 The way that they are present with the campers is remarkable and the way that they teach is consistently positive.